 The wind.
 The effects of topography on wind patterns.
-Air currents around building.
+Air currents around the building.
 Air movement through buildings.
 The use of fans.
-Thermally induced air currents - Stack effect, Venturi effect, scoop, court yards.
+Thermally induced air currents - Stack effect, Venturi effect, scoop, courtyards.
 Exercise exploring air movement in architecture with physical models.
 Demonstration of simulation through software.

-ENVIRONMENT AND DESIGN OF BUILDINGS UNIT V
+UNIT V ENVIRONMENT AND DESIGN OF BUILDINGS

 Design strategies in warm humid climates, hot humid climates, hot and dry climates and cold climates.
+Introduction to all software and measurement tools and to assess compliance with performance standards and codes.
 Understanding through case studies and site visits.